mybonk/mybonk-wiki/workshop-3/README.md

 - **Nix flake inputs**: Pin multiple repositories and coordinate versions across projects

 These advanced techniques are useful for:
+- Building complex infrastructures with interdependent components
+- Creating reproducible research or development environments
 - Testing experimental features requiring multiple coordinated package changes
-- Building complex Bitcoin infrastructure with interdependent components
-- Creating reproducible research or development environments

 **Coming next: Workshop 4 - "How to run a Bitcoin stack on NixOS in 5 minutes"**